magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 Therefore, the practice of Dhamma doesn’t distinguish between class or race, all it asks is that we look into, see and understand.
-At first, we train the body and speech to be free of taints, which is Some people think that to have sīla you must memorize Pāḷi phrases and chant all day and all night, but really all you have to do is make your body and speech blameless, and that’s sīla.
+At first, we train the body and speech to be free of taints, which is sīla.
+Some people think that to have sīla you must memorize Pāḷi phrases and chant all day and all night, but really all you have to do is make your body and speech blameless, and that’s sīla.
 It’s not so difficult to understand, just like cooking food; put in a little bit of this and a little bit of that, till it’s just right and it’s delicious!
 You don’t have to add anything else to make it delicious, it’s delicious already, if only you add the right ingredients.
 In the same way, taking care that our actions and speech are proper will give us sīla.

 Dhamma practice can be done anywhere.
 In the past I travelled all over looking for a teacher because I didn’t know how to practise.
 I was